YingL102/text-based-game/README.md

-## Team 25 Adventure Game
+##  Text Based Adventure Game

 ## Description
-Gitlab repos for CM1101 Team 25's Adventure Game project.
+Made a text based adventure game as one of my first projects in University.